corda/corda/docs/source/testnet-explorer.rst

 It also assumes your node is provisioned and connected to the Corda Testnet although the instructions below should work for any Corda Enterprise node connected to any Corda network.

+.. note:: If you need to set up a Corda Enterprise node using the Cloud templates, see: :doc:`azure-template-guide`.

 Get the testing tools
 ---------------------